RMCBangalore/stbennos-parish/protected/extensions/ecalendarview/doc/readme.txt

   * *boolean $data->isCurrent* - Tells if the day is selected.
   * *boolean $data->isRelevant* - Tells if the day is not only padding in the beginning and end of the month page.
   * *CBaseController $this* - The controller.
+* *titleView* - The view to be used to render month and year information on the top of calendar.
+If not defined, default view is used.
+Inside of view following data can be accessed:
+  * *ECalendarViewPagination $pagination* - The pagination of calendar.
 * *cssFile* - The css file to be used to style calendar.
+Path is relative to application root.
 If not defined, default css file is used.
 * *ajaxUpdate* - Tells if page navigation should be performed using ajax calls if possible.
 If not defined, true is used.
 * *currentDate* - The date selected in calendar.
 If not defined, current date is used.
 * *pageSize* - Pagination style.
 Can be set to 'month', 'week' or 'day'.
 If not defined, 'month' is used.